whyboris/utilitarianism.net/content/theories-of-wellbeing.md

 [^6]: This view is known as _[ethical egoism](https://plato.stanford.edu/entries/egoism/)_.
 [^7]: Cf. Sinhababu, N. (ms).
 [The Epistemic Argument for Hedonism](https://philpapers.org/rec/SINTEA-3).
 [^8]:
     To control for this, imagine a society of utilitarian sadists who are strictly morally constrained in their sadism: they would never allow harm to another unless it caused greater net benefits to others (including themselves).
-We might even imagine that they are willing to suffer the torture themselves if enough others would benefit from this.\* When the sadists are stipulated to be morally conscientious in this way, it may be easier to accept that their sadistic pleasure counts as a good in itself.
+We might even imagine that they are willing to suffer the torture themselves if enough others would benefit from this.
+(Perhaps they draw lots to decide on a victim, in a sadistic analogue of John Harris’ _Survival Lottery_.)\* When the sadists are stipulated to be morally conscientious in this way, it may be easier to accept that their sadistic pleasure counts as a good in itself.

-    \* Perhaps they draw lots to decide on a victim, in a sadistic analogue of John Harris’ _Survival Lottery_.
-J. Harris (1975).
+    \* J. Harris (1975).
 The Survival Lottery. _Philosophy_ 50: 81–87.

 [^9]: Unless we value the simplicity of hedonistic utilitarianism more highly than the accommodation of such intuitions.
 [^10]: This description was adapted from Nozick, R. (1974). _[Anarchy, State, and Utopia](https://archive.org/details/anarchystateutop00nozi/page/42)_.
 New York: Basic Books., p.
 42.